clippings of other people’s words on…

 what I'm reading lately

-anglophilia breadwinning bronte bsc consumerism fairy tales fictional crushes girl culture harry potter heroines history housewives inspiring jane austen kid lit life writing lmmontgomery matrimony music musicals old hollywood princesses satc sleuthing sweetvalley talkinboutmygeneration vampires victoriana vintage writerly lives
+anglophilia breadwinning bronte bsc consumerism fairy tales fictional crushes girl culture harry potter heroines history hollywood housewives inspiring jane austen kid lit life writing lmmontgomery mad men matrimony motherhood princesses satc sleuthing sweetvalley talkinboutmygeneration vampires victoriana vintage writerly lives

 Monthly Archives: July 2010